-Parents have the right to request a multidisciplinary team evaluation at any time, regardless of the outcome of the screening process.
-Moreover, screening or pre-referral intervention activities may not serve as a bar to the right of a parent to request an evaluation, at any time, including prior to or during the conduct of screening or pre-referral intervention activities
+Parents have the right to request a multi-disciplinary team evaluation at any time, regardless of the outcome of the screening process.
+Moreover, screening or pre-referral intervention activities may not serve as a bar to the right of a parent to request an evaluation, at any time, including prior to or during the conduct of screening or pre-referral intervention activities.

 Whenever a student is referred for a multi-disciplinary team evaluation, Provident Charter School must obtain written consent from a parent before the evaluation can be conducted.
 Parental consent for an evaluation shall not be construed as consent for their child to receive special education and/or related services.
 In certain circumstances, a surrogate parent may be appointed.
-A surrogate parent must be appointed when no parent can be identified; a public agency, after reasonable efforts, cannot locate a parent; the child is a ward of the State under the laws of Pennsylvania, or the child in an unaccompanied homeless youth.
+A surrogate parent must be appointed when no parent can be identified; a public agency, after reasonable efforts, cannot locate a parent; the child is a ward of the State under the laws of Pennsylvania, or the child is in an unaccompanied homeless youth.
 The surrogate parent may represent the child in all matters relating to the identification, evaluation, and educational placement of the child.
-Reasonable efforts must be made to ensure the assignment of surrogate parent not more than 30 days after it is determined that the child needs a surrogate parent.
+Reasonable efforts must be made to ensure the assignment of the surrogate parent not more than 30 days after it is determined that the child needs a surrogate parent.

-Under IDEA 2004, an evaluation involves the use of a variety of assessment tools and strategies to gather relevant functional, developmental, and academic information about the child, including information provided by the parent that may assist in determining whether the child is a child with a disability and assist in determining the content of the child’s IEP.
-This process is conducted by an MDT which includes a teacher, other qualified professionals who work with the child, the parents and other relevant members as required by law.
+Under IDEA 2004, an evaluation involves the use of a variety of assessment tools and strategies to gather relevant functional, developmental, and academic information about the child, including information provided by the parent that may assist in determining whether the child is a child with a disability and assist in determining the content of the child’s Individualized Education Plan.
+This process is conducted by an multi-disciplinary team which includes a teacher, other qualified professionals who work with the child, the parents and other relevant members as required by law.
 The multi-disciplinary team evaluation process must be conducted in accordance with specific timelines and must include protection-in- evaluation procedures.
 Provident Charter School does not use any single measure or assessment as a sole criterion for determining whether a child is a child with a disability and for determining an appropriate educational program for the child.
 Technically sound instruments are used to assess the relative contribution of cognitive and behavioral factors in addition to physical or developmental factors.

 The results of the multi-disciplinary evaluation are written in a report called an Evaluation Report (ER).
 This report makes recommendations about a student’s eligibility for special education based on the presence of a disability and the need for specially designed instruction.
-If the MDT determines that the student is eligible for special education and related services, then a detailed plan for supporting the student in his/her area(s) of need over the coming year is written.
+If the multi-disciplinary team determines that the student is eligible for special education and related services, then a detailed plan for supporting the student in his/her area(s) of need over the coming year is written.
 This plan is called an Individualized Education Plan or IEP and is written so that the child can be successful in school—and then later in life.

 Programs and Services for Children with Disabilities